celo-org/celo-monorepo/developer_key_publishing.md

 #### Algorithm
 OpenPGP supports a number of cryptographic algorithms including [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) and [ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).

-Here we recommend `secp256k1`, which is the algorithm underlying identify on the Celo blockchain, because it is fast, secure, and promotes interoperability within the Celo ecosystem.
-(It also means your `gpg` key could be used to take actions on-chain, which is pretty neat)
+Here we recommend `secp256k1`, which is the algorithm underlying identity on the Celo blockchain, because it is fast, secure, and promotes interoperability within the Celo ecosystem. (e.g. Your OpenPGP key could be used to take actions on-chain, which is pretty neat.)

 #### User Identifier
 In OpenPGP, each key is associated with a user identity, which is commonly an email address and your name (e.g. "Alice Turing <alice@example.com>").
-A public key created by `gpg` will automatically include the username, as well as the cryptographic public key information, so when someone downloads you public key, they will know it is intended for your email address.
+A public key created by `gpg` will automatically include the username, in addition to the cryptographic public key information, so when someone downloads your public key, they will know it is intended for your email address.

 By publishing keys on [celo.org](https://celo.org), users can securely download any published key associated with an `@celo.org` user identifier, and know that it is the correct one because publishing to [celo.org](https://celo.org) requires approval of the Celo core developers.